About the Local Heritage List Platform

 As above, plus:

 - Automatically accession new and changed Local Heritage List entries into the HER.
-For HBSMR HERs this will be part of HBSMR v5.70.
+For HBSMR HERs this was released in HBSMR v5.70.
 For bespoke HERs this will be readily achievable with some programming against the LHLP API.